-At Infinite Orthodontics, we don’t want you to go home empty handed.
+At Infinite Orthodontics, we don’t want you to go home empty handed, we want you to know how life with braces will influence your daily routine.
 We put together some instructions based on what kind of treatment you had with us, and hopefully you can get a few extra tips you might not have already known!

 Congratulations on your new retainer!
 We Bet you thought this day would never come!
 Here are a few reminders to help you with the care of your new retainer:

 - Wear it at all times (except when eating or brushing).
 After six months of wearing your retainer 24/7, you may begin wearing your retainer at night time only.

 - When your retainer is not in your mouth, keep it in the retainer case we provided.
 Animals WILL chew it up.

 - Your speech may be slurred for a few days, this is normal.
 Your tongue will adapt.
 You might also have excess saliva at first, but this only lasts a short time.